0xAX/linux-insides/Booting/linux-bootstrap-5.md

 From this moment, all loadable segments are in the correct place.

-The next step after the `parse_elf` function is the call of the `handle_relocations` function.
-Implementation of this function depends on the `CONFIG_X86_NEED_RELOCS` kernel configuration option and if it is enabled, this function adjusts addresses in the kernel image, and is called only if the `CONFIG_RANDOMIZE_BASE` configuration option was enabled during kernel configuration.
-Implementation of the `handle_relocations` function is easy enough.
-This function subtracts value of the `LOAD_PHYSICAL_ADDR` from the value of the base load address of the kernel and thus we obtain the difference between where the kernel was linked to load and where it was actually loaded.
-After this we can perform kernel relocation as we know actual address where the kernel was loaded, its address where it was linked to run and relocation table which is in the end of the kernel image.
+The next step after the `parse_elf` function is to call the `handle_relocations` function.
+The implementation of this function depends on the `CONFIG_X86_NEED_RELOCS` kernel configuration option and if it is enabled, this function adjusts addresses in the kernel image.
+This function is also only called if the `CONFIG_RANDOMIZE_BASE` configuration option was enabled during kernel configuration.
+The implementation of the `handle_relocations` function is easy enough.
+This function subtracts the value of `LOAD_PHYSICAL_ADDR` from the value of the base load address of the kernel and thus we obtain the difference between where the kernel was linked to load and where it was actually loaded.
+After this we can relocate the kernel since we know the actual address where the kernel was loaded, the address where it was linked to run and the relocation table which is at the end of the kernel image.

-After the kernel is relocated, we return back from the `extract_kernel` to [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/head_64.S).
+After the kernel is relocated, we return from the `extract_kernel` function to [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/head_64.S).

 The address of the kernel will be in the `rax` register and we jump to it: